nolash/eth-bb/README.md

 A blog has a HTML render as default, but may provide alternate sources, like RSS, ActivityPub and more.

 In this case, the default render is plain text.
-But it's possible to create alternate versions by mutating the post context.
+But it's possible to create alternate versions by mutating the post topic.
 We'll see how.
 But let's get set up first.

 ## Setup